The Borderland of Sol: Plot summary

 This proves to be the case for most of the journey, but only moments before entering the outskirts of Sol the ship suddenly lurches and drops out of hyperspace.
 Examining the area they discover three small tugs at some distance, but nothing else of interest.
 They turn towards Sol and continue on their way home while Bey checks the ship to try to find out what happened.
 He discovers that the hyperdrive motor is completely missing from the hull.
 When he informs the crew, Carlos uses the ship's hyperwave communications to retrieve information from Elephant's databanks on Earth, looking up a number of black hole related topics.

-When his inquiries are finally answered, he finds that one of bits of information was written by Dr. Julian Forward, a researcher Carlos has wanted to meet.
+When his inquiries are finally answered, he finds that one of the bits of information was written by Dr. Julian Forward, a researcher Carlos has wanted to meet.
 Carlos calls him and they discuss the disappearing hyperdrive motor.
 Forward invites them to Forward Station to wait for a ferry to Earth.
 They agree to his plans, although Forward Station is right where the ships are disappearing.
 Ausfaller agrees that Carlos and Bey can go to Forward Station; he did not reveal himself during the conversation and the small ship would not give away the fact that there was a third crewmember.